kyungjae-lee/engineers-notebook/computer-software-security/review-questions.md

 ## Bloom Filters

+* **How does a Bloom filter work?**
+  * A password is hashed (may be multiple hashes) and the corresponding bits in the hash table are set to 1.
+A password is "bad" if there is already a 1 in that location in the hash table.

 * A Bloom filter is a data structure designed to tell you, rapidly and memory-efficiently, whether an element is present in a set.
-* Typically used to add elements to a set and test if an element is in a set.
+Typically used to add elements to a set and test if an element is in a set.
 A set value cannot be removed.
 Think why!
-* Bloom filters are useful in cases where:
+Bloom filters are useful in cases where:
   * the data to be searched is large
   * the memory available on the system is limited/low